 A recent Google searcher found us with their query: What’s the difference between bridge cranes and gantry cranes?
-It’s an excellent question, and even licensed P.E.’s can confuse these similar types of material handling equipment.
+It’s an excellent question, and even licensed P.E.’s can confuse these similar types of overhead material handling and lifting equipment.
 But their key differences make them ideally suited for certain lifting situations.

 Bridge cranes provide a lifting mechanism on an elevated rail for applications that require all processes off the floor.
 The bridge beam is suspended from the runway which is either attached to the walls or ceiling of the building.
 It’s a permanent fixture with a fixed span and lifting area.
 Bridge cranes are the first choice for constrained production spaces or crowded work areas.

 Have a question about your lifting application?
 Contact us!
-We’ll use our knowledge of industry brands and practical engineering experience to find the right equipment for your scope and budget.
+We’ll use our knowledge of industry brands and practical crane engineering experience to find the right overhead lifting equipment for your scope and budget.